Important Notice: Work Search Update

 Keeping a Record of Your Work Search

-Download a blank Work Search Record.
+Download a blank Work Search Activity Correction Form.

-Your work search searches must include:
+Your work searches must include:

 Date of employer contact or reemployment activity